-Negative-stranded RNA linear genome, about 18 kb in size.
-Encodes for nine proteins.
+Negative-stranded RNA linear genome, about 13 kb in size.
+Encodes for eight proteins.

-- Virus attaches to host cell surface receptors through G glycoprotein.
+- Virus attaches to host cell surface receptors through F and G glycoproteins.

 - Fusion with the plasma membrane; ribonucleocapsid is released in the cytoplasm.

 - Sequential transcription, viral mRNAs are capped and polyadenylated in the cytoplasm.